digitalbazaar/jsonld.js/README.md

   nodeDocumentLoader(url, callback);
   // Notice that, by default, node.js document loader uses callbacks, but browser-based
   // document loaders (xhr or jquery) return promises if these are supported (or polyfilled)
   // in the browser.
-This behaviour can be controlled with the 'usePromise' option when
+This behavior can be controlled with the 'usePromise' option when
   // constructing the document loader.
 For example: jsonld.documentLoaders.xhr({usePromise: false});
 };
 jsonld.documentLoader = customLoader;